 Check out one of my Tweets that enraged the Internet Retirement Police.
 Most normal people would either see my tweet as a positive or at the very least, neutral and think nothing of it.

 I empathize with the financial struggle of fellow teachers in expensive cities and wanted to help shed light on the situation using my platform.
-After all, Financial Samurai gets about 1.5 million organic pageviews a month and I want to do my best to help as many people as possible achieve financial freedom.
+After all, Financial Samurai is a relatively large platform and I want to do my best to help as many people as possible achieve financial freedom.

 The Internet Retirement Police became incredibly angry that I wasn’t more open about my financial situation in the tweet, despite highlighting very clearly my financial situation in my About page, my Twitter bio, and also publishing yearly passive income updates since 2012.

 I also published the extremely detailed post about my path to a one million dollar net worth.
-It’s one of my most popular posts and has been around for years.
+It's one of my most popular posts and has been around since 2010.

-They told me I wasn’t allowed to identify myself as a tennis coach even though that’s exactly what I identify as for the three-month long season.
+The Internet Retirement Police told me I wasn't allowed to identify myself as a tennis coach even though that's exactly what I was for the three-to-four-month long season.
 I define who I am and nobody else.

-Instead of letting the Internet Retirement Police get me with their extremely vitriolic feedback for wanting to share new perspectives, I decided to make lemonade and write a new post called, Taking Care Of A Family On A Tennis Coaching Salary In Expensive San Francisco to highlight the importance of building investment income and alternative active income streams.
+Instead of letting the Internet Retirement Police get me with their extremely vitriolic feedback for wanting to share new perspectives, I decided to make lemonade.
+I wrote a new post called, Taking Care Of A Family On A Tennis Coaching Salary In Expensive San Francisco to highlight the importance of building investment income and alternative active income streams.

 Then to my surprise, Business Insider decided to syndicate my post and change the title to, I’m a high school tennis coach making $1,100 a month and my wife is a stay-at-home parent.
 This is how I support a family of three in pricey San Francisco, to make the Internet Retirement Police blow a fuse!

 It was hilarious!
-To be clear, I didn’t choose the title.
-They just republished my article.
+To be clear, I didn’t choose the title, the editors did.
+They just republished my article and changed the title.

 Here are more examples of the Internet Retirement Police trying tell me what to say and how to say things on Twitter after my initial tweet looking for teachers to interview.

 Again, this all stems from that last sentence in one tweet.
-I don’t follow these people and I have never heard of most of them.
-Yet, it seems like they somehow follow everything I do even though they don’t follow me on Twitter.
-Perhaps they are obsessed and have stalker tendencies, I donno.
+I don't follow these people and I have never heard of most of them.
+Yet, it seems like they somehow follow everything I do even though they don't follow me on Twitter.
+Perhaps they are obsessed and have stalker tendencies?
+I don’t know for sure.

 Who Are The Internet Retirement Police?